Music -

 Ms. Schmermund

 I feel strongly that every child should have the opportunity to learn music.
 It is innate; it is inside us from the moment we are born.
 Music is something that gets us through the day.
 It is something we feel; something that gives us meaning.
-It connects us, we use it to learn, it improves other aspects of learning.
+It connects us, we use it to learn, and it improves other aspects of learning.
 Sometimes we often take it for granted.

 I am focusing on implementing music to reinforce the development in young children by practicing counting with rhythm, singing and listening to music to understand high and low pitches, and loud and soft sounds, identifying shapes and colors with instruments, and using their bodies to express movement and develop motor skills.